Cuba's Fidel Castro made revolutionary mark on history

 The long arm of Castro's government reached deep into Cubans' lives and internal dissent was stifled with the assiduous harassment and jailing of opponents who Castro described as mercenaries working for the United States.

-Economic and political freedoms were constrained and the state controlled everything from the media and ballet companies to doctors' associations and neighbourhood watch groups.
+Economic and political freedoms were constrained and the state controlled everything from the media and ballet companies to doctors' associations and neighborhood watch groups.

 The rapprochement with the United States over the last two years has eased tensions but, given the decades of outright animosity, some Cuban-American groups and political leaders openly rejoiced at Castro's death.